compositor/rippled-cookbook/README.md

 ## Known issues
 - You need at least 16G memory to compile rippled.
 If memory is insufficient, g++ fails with an internal error.
 See `.kitchen.yml`
+- `service status rippled` fails from non-privileged user because cannot read the config file.
+The file might have validation keys and thus restricted on purpose.
+If this issue bothers anybody, permissions shall be made configurable via chef attribures.

 ## How to update this cookbook to the next rippled version